mahmoud-mohsen97/System_Ticket_Summary/README.md

    - Time series of tickets over time
    - Bar chart of ticket counts by product
    - Pie chart of processing status
-   Download charts directly via provided buttons.
+   Download charts directly via the provided buttons.
 6. **Generate AI Summaries** by clicking **Generate Summaries**.
 Wait for the analysis to finish.
 7. **Read** each product’s narrative in expandable sections.
 8. **Export** the combined summary report as a Markdown file.